-If you are interested in developing a career in in the business of art, this masters level course will prepare you for the opportunities lying ahead.
-You will develop the key skills and gain the knowledge to understand global art markets within ever-changing artistic, cultural and economic environments.
+If you are interested in developing a career in the commercial art world, this course will prepare you for the opportunities lying ahead.
+You will develop the key skills and gain the knowledge to understand global art markets in the context of their ever-changing artistic, cultural and economic environments.

-Making the most of its location in Europe's art market capital in London, this Art Business MA degree draws on a high standard of interdisciplinary academic and practical teaching by recognised scholars, as well as on insights from art market professionals, both with long-standing careers and with rising entrepreneurs of the millennial generation.
-In short, the curriculum balances skills training with academic rigor, as well as core business and legal concepts with industry-specific knowledge in order to reflect the diverse professional landscape students might wish to enter.
-Students benefit from frequent field trips to art business enterprises and partnership projects with industry.
+Making the most of its location in Europe's art market capital in London, this Art Business MA degree draws on a high standard of interdisciplinary academic and practical teaching by recognised industry professionals.
+It also offers insights from art market practitioners, both those with long-standing careers and those who are rising entrepreneurs of the millennial generation.
+The curriculum is carefully designed to balance skills training with academic rigour, and to combine core business and legal concepts with industry-specific knowledge in order to reflect the diverse professional landscape students will enter on graduation.
+Our students benefit from frequent field trips to different art businesses, including galleries, auction houses and art fairs.

-The course is delivered in partnership with the Kingston Business School.
-This unique partnership enables students to benefit as much from state-of-the-art business expertise and campus facilities as from the creative context of the Kingston School of Art.
-This partnership has allowed the establishment of real-life projects with partners such as CREDIT and others.
+The course is delivered in partnership with the Kingston Business School, enabling students to benefit from the know-how of business school experts, as well as from the creative and stimulating atmosphere of the Kingston School of Art.
+This unique partnership makes us the only institution in the country to deliver an Art Business programme within the environment of a business school.

 Mode | Duration | Attendance | Start date |